SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 2°C

-We define heatwave in terms of human physiology.
-The chosen threshold, a {Humidex}(A measure of how the human body reacts to atmospheric conditions) of 45, is considered dangerous as heatstrokes can occur.
+One of the thresholds in our heatwave definition is in terms of human physiology ({Humidex}(A measure of how the human body reacts to atmospheric conditions)).
+While a humidex of 40 to 45 is already associated with great discomfort and exertion should be avoided, we chose a Humidex above 45, which is considered dangerous and where heatstrokes are quite possible.

 At @!L3(+2\,°C) close to @red(1 billion people) are exposed to them every year.
 Limiting global warming to @!L2(+1.5\,°C), will help us to keep those numbers considerably lower.